-Nursing facility E/M services have been grouped into three subcategories: Comprehensive Nursing Facility Assessments, Subsequent Nursing Facility Care, and Nursing Facility Discharge Services.
+Nursing facility E/M services have been grouped into three two subcategories: Comprehensive Nursing Facility Assessments, Subsequent Nursing Facility Care, and Nursing Facility Discharge Services Initial Nursing Facility Care and Subsequent Nursing Facility Care.
 Included in these codes are E/M services provided to patients in psychiatric residential treatment centers.
-These facilities must provide a "24-hour therapeutically planned and professionally staffed group living and learning environment."
+These facilities must provide a "24 hour therapeutically planned and professionally staffed group living and learning environment." and intermediate care facilities for individuals with intellectual disabilities.
 Report other services, such as medical psychotherapy, separately when provided in addition to E/M services.